TERREMEMBER/znbase/docs/content/v2.1/secure/encryption-at-rest.md

 ---
-title: Enable encryption at rest in YugabyteDB clusters
+title: Enable encryption at rest in ZNbaseDB clusters
 headerTitle: Encryption at rest
 linkTitle: Encryption at rest
-description: Enable encryption at rest in a YugabyteDB cluster with a user-generated key.
+description: Enable encryption at rest in a ZNbaseDB cluster with a user-generated key.
 headcontent: Enable encryption at rest with a user-generated key
 image: /images/section_icons/secure/prepare-nodes.png
 block_indexing: true